MageGrey/arcus/README.md

 P.S.
 The project is at an early stage.
 Test print on your own risk.

-(c) Created by user MageGrey April 19, 2021 under GPL 3
+Created by user MageGrey April 19, 2021 under GPL 3